 Music, magic and dance collide in a surreal and kaleidoscopic tale about power, passion & punishment.

 LOGLINE: An unlikely friendship between a sexually fluid Brit and a wealthy debutante ends in horror – when a spell spirals out of control on prom night and turns a throng of dancing teens into a deadly danse-macabre.
+It’s Stephen King’s Carrie with a dance twist, inside a dark mirror version of a classic 80s teen movie.

 The City of Clouds